Biden eyes tougher vaccine rules without provoking backlash

 Biden eyes tougher vaccine rules without provoking backlashNew

-WASHINGTON (AP) — Even as President Joe Biden becomes more aggressive in pressuring Americans to get vaccinated, he has refrained from using all of his powers.
-He’s held off, for instance, on proposals to require vaccinations for all air travelers or, for that matter, the federal work force.
-The result is a precarious balancing act as Biden works to make life more uncomfortable for the unvaccinated without spurring a backlash in a deeply polarized country that would only undermine his public health goals.
-For now, Biden has required most federal workers to attest to their vaccination status under potential criminal penalties, with those who have not received a dose required to social-distance, test weekly for the virus and face other potential restrictions on their work.
+WASHINGTON (AP) — Even as President Joe Biden becomes more aggressive in pressuring Americans to get vaccinated, he has refrained from using all his powers.
+He’s held off, for instance, on proposals to require vaccinations for all air travelers or, for that matter, the federal workforce.
+The result is a precarious balancing act as Biden works to make life more uncomfortable for the unvaccinated without spurring a backlash.
+For now, Biden has required most federal workers to attest to their vaccination status, with those who have not received a dose required to maintain social distancing, test weekly for the virus and face other potential restrictions on their work.